Textualize/textual/docs/guide/app.md

 Textual apps can reference [CSS](CSS.md) files which define how your app and widgets will look, while keeping your Python code free of display related code (which tends to be messy).

-The following chapter on [Textual CSS](CSS.md) will describe how to use CSS in detail.
+The chapter on [Textual CSS](CSS.md) describes how to use CSS in detail.
 For now lets look at how your app references external CSS files.

 The following example sets the `css_path` attribute on the app: